JetBrains/kotlin-web-site/pages/docs/reference/coding-conventions.md

 ## Formatting

-Use 4 spaces for indentation.
+Use four spaces for indentation.
 Do not use tabs.

 For curly braces, put the opening brace in the end of the line where the construct begins, and the closing brace on a separate line aligned horizontally with the opening construct.